f

 Grouping projects

 You can also manage projects and combine them into groups.
 It is a helpful feature for users who have many projects and want to manage them more effectively.
-Please note that it’s a Premium feature, so it’s not available for Free teams.
+This is a Premium feature, so it’s not available for Free spaces.

 How to create a project group